threecreepio/smb2j-ace-tc/README.md

 you can run 'make' or look at the Makefile to see how to run the build and generate the tas.

+Prerequities:
+You will need to have 96 coins, be sure to take a step to left before the ACE inputs start, and set up fireball shots so that memory location $8D is the value $94 and $8E is the value $A5

 Good luck!
 /threecreepio